arjunbector/Weather-app/README.md

 ## Features

+- Get the weather for your current location.
 - Search for weather information for a specific location.
 - Display temperature, humidity, wind speed, and weather conditions.
 - Responsive design for various devices.

 ## Usage
 Search for the desired location and either press enter or the search icon for the results.
+Press the <code>Current Location</code> button to get the weather for your current location.

 Try it <a href= "https://arjun-weather-app.netlify.app/">here<a/>